shuizhongyueming/zip-file-server/README.md

-ZipServer is a lightweight library that serves as an intermediary between the web client and the server.
+ZipFileServer is a lightweight library that serves as an intermediary between the web client and the server.
 It provides an efficient way to package and download numerous fragmented files as required.

 ## Table of Contents